wajrcs-dk/mine-sweeper/README.md

 ## Kick Starter (for developers)
 Just fork the repository, clone it or just download its source.
-Deploy it on any directory on a machine where Apache/PHP running.
+Deploy it on any directory on a machine.

 ## Interested in contributing?